chohyoyo/enlace_xrd/README.md

 First, chmod frag-some.py to make it executable and set its path as the executable value in the parameters file. frag-some.py takes in six arguments.
 The first is the path to the input file 'all-files-ge-128.txt'.
 This is a list of 25995 lines file URLs that can be copied from.
 This is followed by the **offset, id, count, and number of requests** in that order.

-Offset refers to the block offset
+Offset refers to the block offset in the fragment to be retrieved (default value is 0).
+ID is the job ID (usually $PROCID).
+Count is the number of times the fragment will be downloaded, and requests is the total number of requests to be made by a single job.

 ### Parsing Standard Output